Battle of Vegkop: Attack on the camp

-On the morning of the attack, the farmers went out to meet the enemy, in the hope of driving back the Matebele and thus avoiding a direct attack on the camp.
-The voortrekkers were on horseback and armed with guns, whereas the Matebele were on foot and armed only with spears and shields, but this imbalance did not prevent the Matabele from advancing slowly towards the camp.
+On the morning of the attack, 15 Boer horsemen went out to meet the enemy in the hope of driving back the Matebele and thus avoiding a direct attack on the camp.
+The Voortrekkers were on horseback and armed with guns, whereas the Matebele were on foot and armed only with spears and shields, but this imbalance did not prevent the Matabele from advancing slowly towards the camp.

 By about 3 p.m. the farmers had returned to the camp.
-Blockaded in, they prepared to defend themselves with a ratio of 1 voortrekker to every 150 Matabele warriors.
-Accounts of when the attacked started vary, but it seems the attack on the laager commenced at noon and lasted for about half an hour.
+Blockaded in, they prepared to defend themselves with a ratio of one Voortrekker to every 150 Matabele warriors.
+Accounts of when the attack started vary, but it seems the attack on the laager commenced at noon and lasted for about half an hour.

+As the Matabele warriors surrounded the laager, they divided into three groups, outside the range of the rifles, approximately 500 metres.
+During this phase, another group began rounding up the livestock of the Voortrekkers.
+The Matabele were hungry and 80 oxen were slaughtered and eaten raw.

+The Voortrekkers (pioneers) had orders not to open fire until the Ndebele were between 20 and 30 meters from the laager.
+During the attack, the Ndebele tried to dislodge the wagons by pulling them out of the laager or tried to overturn them, but these attempts were unsuccessful although in some places the wagons had moved by about 30 cm.
+Some Ndebele placed their shields on the branches to climb over these and onto the wagons, but these attempts were also unsuccessful.

-The Matebele stood just beyond striking distance, and then positioned themselves on either side of the camp before rushing on it in a pincer movement.
+The Matebele stood just beyond the musket range and then positioned themselves on either side of the camp before rushing on it in a pincer movement.
 Some tried to crawl through the thorn branches, trying to cut off the leather straps that tied them; others threw their spears into the camp.
-After a few minutes, the Matabele were so badly wounded that they fled.
-Two voortrekkers and 184 Matebele died.
+After a few minutes, the Matabele were so badly mauled that they fled.

+Casualties

+Two Voortrekkers and 184 Matebele died.
 The bodies of the 184 Matebele were found outside the laager, but the death toll among the Matebele was about 400.
 In spite of their loss, the spoil was great: The Matebele plundered 50,000 sheep and goats and 5,000 cattle, including all their draft cattle.
-In January 1837, a voortrekker commando raided the Matebele military kraal (base) at Mosega and returned with 6500 heads of cattle, taken at the Vaal River and Vegkop.

 Aftermath

 The Tswana (Rolong) people assisted the voortrekkers in recovering some of their cattle, but revenge attacks were also planned.
 On 17 January 1837, voortrekkers under the command of Hendrik Potgieter and Gerrit Maritz destroyed the town of Mosega, recovering about 6,000 cattle.
 In total, 15 or 16 settlements were destroyed and more than 1,000 of King Mzilikazi's warriors were killed.
 This was followed by the Battle of Gabeni from 4–13 November 1837, led by Potgieter and Uys.

-The Marico region was eventually evacuated by the Matabele population when, in 1838, about 15,000 of them traveled across the Limpopo River to settle further north in Modern-day Matabeleland in Zimbabwe.
+The Marico region was eventually evacuated by the Matabele population when, in 1838, about 15,000 of them travelled across the Limpopo River to settle further north in Modern-day Matabeleland in Zimbabwe.

 The three abducted children were never seen again.